bhavankumar2911/simple-linear-regression-scratch/README.md

 The R-squared score using this model is 0.9569568159989497 and the R-squared score when using sklearn for the same dataset is 0.9569566641435086

-The model we developed from scratch performed as well as sklearn's model.
+Our model's performance is as good as sklearn's model.